-The Black Alumni Reunions have been greatly successful in achieving their original objectives of bringing black alumni lonnie_willams150pxback to campus, increasing the number of black alumni as members of the alumni association and in providing scholarship funds to black students from black alumni.
+The Black Alumni Reunions have been greatly successful in achieving their original objectives of bringing black alumni back to campus, increasing the number of black alumni as members of the alumni association and in providing scholarship funds to black students from black alumni.
 Prior to the first black alumni reunion in 1990, there were only two scholarships for black students funded by African Americans – the Bryce Morgan Memorial fund and the Sidney Moncrief scholarship; fewer than 100 African Americans with membership in the Arkansas Alumni Association (records could not be divided by race at the time, but the director estimated much less than one hundred members) with fewer than five African Americans having served on the alumni association’s board of directors; and African Americans had no reason to return to campus- not for homecoming or other class reunions by the alumni association.

 The 40th anniversary of Omega Psi Phi Fraternity becoming the first recognized black fraternity on the U of A campus is this fall semester with the chapter receiving its charter in 1975.
 The reason I bring that up is because it has a place in the history of the first black alumni reunion.
 On the tenth anniversary of Omega Psi Phi being founded on the campus (1984), a weekend celebration was held with the charter and recent members along with a few fellow alumni who shared our experiences and were friends.
 The event was held at the Hilton Hotel, now known as The Chancellor Hotel, how fitting it is will be the host hotel for the 25th Year Reunion Celebration.